LBHackney-IT/Data-Platform/modules/kafka-event-streaming/README.md

 ## Schema Registry UI
-We haven't had chance to setup an UI for the schema registry in the environment yet, so I have instead been using the docker image and port forwarding to it via the bastian.
+We haven't had chance to setup an UI for the schema registry in the environment yet, so I have instead been using the docker image and port forwarding to it via the bastion.
 It's a little convoluted, but it just works once setup.

 ### Docker